nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

 Battery Notification extension
 ------------------------------

-Test `Fast Pair Battery Notification extension`_ by completing the following steps:
+Complete the following steps to test `Fast Pair Battery Notification extension`_:

 #.
 Pair the Fast Pair Provider with at least one Fast Pair Seeker.
 #.
-Put the Fast Pair Provider in not discoverable advertising mode.
+Set the Fast Pair Provider in not discoverable advertising mode.
 #.
 Verify that the Provider is advertising sample battery data using the `nRF Connect for Mobile`_ application.

 .. note::